House GOP's 10 Trump critics raise piles of cash in battle to hang on to their seats - KESQ

 But new campaign finance filings released this week show that Gonzalez narrowly outraised his Trump-supported primary foe in the last quarter, while boasting a war chest nearly three times the size of his opponent.

 The 10 House Republicans who voted to impeach Trump for inciting the January 6 insurrection are fully aware that the former President and his acolytes are determined to kick them out of their seats from South Carolina to California.
-Between April and June, all 10 raised more money than their primary foes, pitting the enduring strength of Trump’s sway against the power of incumbents who have the ability to raise piles of cash in Washington and from around the country.
+Between April and June, nine out of 10 raised more money than their primary foes, and all 10 have more cash on hand than them, pitting the enduring strength of Trump’s sway against the power of incumbents who have the ability to raise piles of cash in Washington and from around the country.
 One Republican — New York Rep. John Katko — does not even have a primary challenger yet, although Trump has pledged to find one.

 “Many times I couldn’t care less what the former President says about me or says period — other than the more dangerous elements of his speeches obviously,” Gonzalez told CNN.

-Note: CORRECTION: An earlier version of this story misstated the number of impeachment-supporting House Republicans who had outraised their GOP primary opponents in the second quarter.
-It was nine out of 10.